emmyobonyo/ToDoList-JS-Project/README.md

 # To Do List

-> A Simple App for a User to store their daily tasks.
+> A Web To Do List.

 ![screenshot](./screen.png)
 ![screenshot](./screen2.png)